 Have you ever applied for a job without knowing anyone at that company?
 You attach your resume and cover letter to an email and address it to the mysterious man behind the curtain, “To Whom It May Concern.”
 You feel like any chance you had at standing out has now officially been thwarted.
 Pitching an opinion piece may feel similar, but you can stand out by crafting a killer pitch.

-The most important rule about pitching is to keep it short.
-Like, 150 words max short.
+The most important rule about pitching is to keep it short, 150-words-max short.

 The editor is sifting through a mound of submissions each day.
 If your email looks overwhelmingly long at first glance, then you’re asking for an act of mercy.
 Instead, concisely describe what your piece is about, why they should publish it (why it’s timely, unique, and interesting to their readership), and why you are an expert on this topic (mention your forthcoming book!).